LiamMyles/Steam-Games-React-Filter/README.md

 # Steam Games React Filter

-This project was started with Create react app
+My first complete react project, which was started with Create react app.

 ## Reason for creating this project

-This is my first finished project using react, that I used to improve my skills with react as well as my general design and css skills.
+This project was created to help improve my proficiency with react.
+As well as my general design and css skills.

-I also got to play around with the steam api which I'm hoping to use in future projects.
+I used it to play around with the steam api, which I'm hoping to use in future projects.

 ## Code Pen Example